-Sandra O’Donnell, Ph.D. is a literary agent & founding partner of RO Literary.
+Sandra O’Donnell, Ph.D. is a literary agent & founding partner of O’Donnell Literary (formerly RO Literary).

 In fiction, she’s looking for stories with compelling characters that jump off the page — historical fiction, courtroom dramas, upmarket fiction and historically-based conspiracy thrillers that keep her up all night.

 For nonfiction, she seeks narrative nonfiction, memoir, cultural studies, popular culture, history, and religion/spiritual.

 Currently, she is not accepting submissions for poetry, science-fiction, fantasy fiction and nonfiction titles on the topics of military and political science, or books on business.